Last Updated on June 13, 2023

 3. What are clothing allowances?

-4. What pay will he receive once he is assigned to his duty station?
+4. What WILL THE pay BE once AT THE assigned duty station?

-6. What extra pay will he be awarded when he is deployed?
+6. What extra pay will be awarded whILE deployed?

 First, the pay is not taxable when overseas (state and federal).
 The soldier will continue to receive the normal pay (base, BAS, BAH, and any special pay).